riverrun/drat/README.rst

     drat text_file.txt word_document.docx open_office_file.odt

-The following command uses a text file with links in it (one link per line) and parses the links in it:
+The following command is an example of redirecting the output of the contents of a text file.
+The text file has one link per line (url or file) and each link in it is parsed:

 ::